chenxingqiang/secret-learn/doc/computing/parallelism.rst

 Parallelism
 -----------

-Some jax-sklearn estimators and utilities parallelize costly operations using multiple CPU cores.
+Some secret-learn estimators and utilities parallelize costly operations using multiple CPU cores.

 Depending on the type of estimator and sometimes the values of the